t4l3x/mvc-task-php/README.md

 # My PHP Web Application

 This web application is built with PHP, it's containerized using Docker, and employs MySQL for the database.
-The application supports basic CRUD operations for "posts".
+The application supports basic operations for "posts".
+(Based on the task from the company)

 ## Table of Contents